 Please, for the love of the Skin God, don’t buy cheap skin care products!
 A lot of them simply don’t work.
 Good health is a long-term investment, meaning that the payoffs are not immediately visible.
 So it’s always better to save for a quality product instead of having a bunch that don’t work.
 Your skin needs quality, not quantity.

 Greasy hair is one of the main vectors for spreading acne all over your face and shoulders.
-The magic formula for stopping that is this: wash your hair often and keep it tied in a ponytail.
+The magic tip for putting a stop to that is this: wash your hair often and keep it tied in a ponytail.

-The same goes for your pillowcases and sheets.
+The same goes for your pillowcases and sheets - they're the number one most overlooked cause for cheek acne.
 We spend a third of our day sleeping, having our faces slapped against pillows and sheets and blankets.
 Having a clean pillowcase is one of the key factors for acne prevention and keeping your skin healthy - so make sure you often wash yours.
 We spend a third of our lives sleeping, so this is one of the key tips for flawless skin.

 The first commandment of the Skin God is this: never touch your face!
 Touching your face is a cardinal sin in skin care because I hate to break it to you, but the things your hands have touched need their own episode on the Twilight Zone.
 Bacteria, viruses, grease, dirt, filth… Ahem.
 You don’t want all of that on your face, right?
-Especially not if you’re having an acne problem.
+Especially not if you’re having an acne problem you want to get rid of.

 I feel sad for having to remind you of this, but here goes: Wash your hands often.
 Then, any accidental touches to your face will be a lot less harmful.
 Wash your hands before eating anything too.
 You're welcome.

-Of course, another commandment you may have forgotten: Wash your face too.
+Of course, another commandment you may have forgotten: Wash your face.
 Especially in the morning and before going to bed.
+Washing your face can help you get clear skin.

 It’s common sense, but repetition is the mother of all learning.
 Always wash your hands before washing your face.
 Washing your face with dirty hands isn’t really washing it, is it?
 Hands first, face second.

 Another good idea - wash your face (hands first) after any physical activity or after going outside.
 You may not notice it, but the outside world is filled with dirt, smog, dust particles, pollen particles, and so on and on.
+And I think you'll agree that isn't conducive to getting flawless skin, right?
 Better safe than sorry, so a face wash it is.

 This is one of the most neglected beauty tips.
 Avoid drying your face by using a towel.
 It’s better to let it dry on its own - that way you’re preventing any bacteria from the towel jumping ship to your face.
 (Protip: It’s always useful to think of bacteria as pirates.)